Anupamaâ€™s struggle exposes Keralaâ€™s medieval mindset towards unwed mothers

 Anyone who writes in support of Anupama or expresses happiness that the mother finally found her child, is being asked if they support infidelity, if they don't feel bad for Ajith's (Anupama's partner) first wife whom he has now divorced, if they are not thinking about the plight of Anupama's family that had to face the prospect of an unwed mother in their home.
 According to a 2020 survey conducted by Gleeden, India's first extramarital dating app (yes, it exists), 55% of married Indians have cheated on their spouse at some point in their marriage.
 This isn't a fact worthy of celebration, romanticisation, or glorification.
 It is simply a fact that points to the reality of marriage in Indian society, and says loudly that extramarital affairs happen all the time.
 And while an extramarital affair can be considered grounds for divorce, it's not a criminal offence.
 To put it in plainspeak, what happened between Ajith and Anupama is neither unique nor rare; it would have never made the headlines if not for what Anupama's family did.

-Anupama's father, Jayachandran, is a local leader of the ruling CPI(M) party in Kerala.
+Anupama's father, Jayachandran, is a local leader of the ruling CPI(M) party in Kerala (this is also why much of the social media anger is coming from supporters of the party).
 According to Anupama, her family objected to her relationship with Ajith also because he's Dalit.
 In the many interviews she has given, she has said that the family took away the baby from her on the promise that the child will be returned after her sister's wedding.
 The sister's wedding became a tool of emotional blackmail because we live in a society where the notion of honour is closely tied to exercising control over women's bodies.
 What would people say if the sister of the bride was an unwed mom?
 Worse, her unwed partner is from a Dalit caste?
 How can the family hold its head high with such a 'shameful' secret?
 Which family would want a bride from such a home?
 It is because many people following this story closely identify with these questions that we're seeing such a backlash against Anupama.

 This isn't an isolated instance.
 We have seen such responses in many cases where a woman goes against her family, and makes decisions that are not considered morally upright by society, even if these are not illegal choices.
 For example, when Pranay, a Dalit man in Telangana, was brutally murdered by assasins hired by his wife's father, there was a tidal wave of sympathy for the accused who came from a dominant caste.
 Even media channels painted the horrific crime as the sad consequence of a 'father's love'.
 Within the Indian family system, a woman is always expected to be under the control of either her father, brother, husband or some other male relative.
 When she dares to step out of this circle, she is punished, and the punishment, however extreme, is repeatedly justified by the society around her.